31st (City of London) Signal Regiment: History

 After formation the regimental headquarters were located at Hammersmith where they would remain for almost 30 years.
 After organising the regiment was assigned to the 11th Signal Group (V) as the reserve trunk communications signal regiment for SHAPE.
 By 1992 the regiment was moved under control of the 2nd (National Communications) Signal Brigade and provided communications for the City of London and general County of London area.

-In 1994 the regimental headquarters moved to Southfields where it remained until disbandment.
+In 1994, the regimental headquarters moved to Wandsworth Barracks in Southfields where it remained until disbandment.
 During this period, the regiment had links with the Worshipful Company of Innholders and the London University Officer's Training Corps.
 During the initial Operation Telic invasion, volunteers of the regiment served in Iraq with their regular counterparts.

 In 2010 the regiment was disbanded following the concurrent disbandment of the 2nd Signal Brigade and the re-organisation of the TA signals as a result of the Army 2020 reform.
 Although the RHQ was disbanded, all squadrons' titles, lineages, and roles were all retained, with most squadrons moving to the other London signals regiment, 71st (City of London) Yeomanry Signal Regiment (V).